ICTPLSys/Orthrus-FaultInjection/docs/table2_fastcheck.md

 ## Fault Injection: Fast check results of Table2

 The full test process for Table 2 is time-consuming.
-To demonstrate that the detection rates reported in Table 2 can be achieved, we use FastCheck, which generates jishi results for each entry in Table 2 with similar detection rates.
+To demonstrate that the detection rates reported in Table 2 can be achieved, we use FastCheck, which generates results for each entry in Table 2 with similar detection rates.

 A detailed description of our fault injection methodology is available in table2_full.md.
 For FastCheck, run the script: